We all do it. Whether we’re at the car wash or dropping our kids off at school, we leave our cars running.

 Why should you turn off your engine?

 Besides saving fuel and money, turning off your engine helps the environment.
-For every 10 minutes of idling you cut from your day, you prevent one pound of carbon dioxide from being released into the air.
+For every 10 minutes of idling cut from your day, you prevent 1 pound of carbon dioxide from being released into the air.

 So: Getting into the habit of turning off your car can make a big difference.
 For example, idling for five minutes to warm up your car in the morning, three minutes at the drive-thru ATM, or four minutes listening to your favorite song on the radio in your driveway is equivalent to driving 24 miles.

 Sustainable America has launched the “Turn It Off” campaign to raise awareness regarding the negative consequences of idling and educate drivers on how a small change can make a big impact.

 Below are a few ways to take part in the campaign: